 - The Great Borrower – ‘Di naman siguro marami ang populasyon nila, but for me the great borrowers are those who think getting loans is natural and ALWAYS the FIRST THING to do.
 Then wala lang.
 Tipong hihiram, magbabayad, tapos maghihiram ulit?
 The mysterious part is they afford to buy cars, smart phones, fancy clothes, and others [according to their Facebook updates]; but they can’t keep something for their monthly bills.
 Resulta? debt-ridden.

 - Pasikat/ Pabida – In English, boastful in a starring role …charrot!
-Before Pasikat are common during fiestas, where they offer banquets and join activities where they can show their
+Dati “the Pasikats” are common in fiestas.
+There they offer banquets and join activities where they can show their

-An example of modern Pasikat entails social media updates and buying gizmos for the sake of saying “they can afford.”
+An example of The Modern Pasikat ay iyong active sa social media updates and buying gizmos for the sake of saying “they can afford.”
 I believe smart reputable and richest people don’t boast [or often] about their escapades, branded clothes, latest gadgets, and expensive collections.
 Instead, they’re busy focusing on their productivity, marketing their brands, advocating their charity/ humanitarian projects, and giving motivational talks.
 Read about Warren Buffet, Bill Gates, Ariana Huffington, and Oprah Winfrey.
 They not make yabang, they make money.

 5. Humility for the wrong reasons [Pagpapakumbaba … kuno] – Absolutely, being humble is good, BUT it should come with wisdom and dignity.
 Lalim noh?
 Explain ko… the bad type of humility is when we think we’re not good enough compare to others.
 We allow people to abuse our kindness and disrespect our opinions.
 Samantala, when we receive appreciations ay itinatanggi naman natin or we’re in doubt of our worth.
 I believe the way we handle our career, business, money, and relationships also depend on our right or wrong mindset about humility.